Manga: Knights Of Sidonia

 - Apocalypse How: The Earth was cut in half, and humanity's desperate flight to the stars is almost Class 3.
 Sidonia may be the last refuge of Humanity, because contact with the other ships has been gone for almost 800 years.

 - Sidonia itself lost more than 90% of it's population in the relatively recent past.
 The vast majority of the ship's current population are descended from artificial genetic templates or are clones of the survivors.
 Including the protagonist

 - BFG: The magnetic linear accelerator rifles that fire the Gauna-piercing bullets.

 - Big Eater: Tanikaze, on account of being unable to photosynthesize like most of the "humans" on Sidonia.

 - Slightly subverted.
-He doesn't really eat any more then we do.
-At one point, he turns down a truly massive fish head because "I don't eat that much."
+He doesn't really eat any more than we do.
+At one point, he turns down a truly massive fish because "I don't eat that much."
 It's just the genetically engineered humans who make up the rest of the crew who eat very little.

 - Black Box: The Kabizashi blades are the only thing that can kill the Gauna, but no one knows how they work or how to make new ones.
 At first.